Digital agency vs. Freelancer... how do I choose?!

 Why is the choice between a freelancer vs. digital agency so difficult?

 Your options are endless (literally never-ending).
-Just type freelancer or digital marketing agency into Google and the search phrase comes back with 39,100,000 results (as of today).
+Just type freelance digital marketing or digital marketing agency into Google and the search phrase comes back with 39,100,000 results (as of today).
 That’s just a few too many to start filtering through.

-And there’s your business niche—a marketing professional isn’t a one-size-fits-all.
-Some marketing freelancers will have all the know-how in the world when it comes to fashion but have no idea about the healthcare industry or the tech-world.
+And there’s your business niche—a marketing professional isn’t one-size-fits-all.
+Some marketing freelancers will have all the know-how in the world when it comes to fashion but have no idea about the healthcare industry or the tech world.

 Freelancer vs. digital agency - start with the basics

-A digital agency is a larger team of marketing professionals that are managed by a classic hierarchical system where the marketers usually won’t be able to pick their project and will have a set of expected targets placed on them.
+The agency model consists of an agency owner that manages a larger team of marketing professionals through a classic hierarchical system where the marketers usually won’t be able to pick their project and will have a set of expected targets placed on them.
+It’s really hard to build an agency so the owner will often have to schedule zoom meetings or meet in person with candidates in hopes of finding someone that could execute their numerous projects.

 Pros & cons of freelancer vs. digital agency

 Pro: Freelancers are usually well-rounded professionals.
 Most freelancers don’t start out their career on their own and have usually worked in a few companies before deciding to become a freelancer.
 This gives them a broader perspective when it comes to marketing and the way they look at the business world.
-When picking your freelancer, you can find someone who excels in providing you with your exact needs, whether it be website building, SEO or social.
-You can also pick someone with experience in your specific niche.
+When picking your freelancer, you can find someone who excels in providing you with your exact needs, whether it be website building, SEO, or social media.
+You can also pick someone with the right experience level in your specific niche.

 Pro: With a digital agency, you’ll get a group of experienced marketers that will likely have a huge range of skills.
 You won’t need to repeat your vision and they’ll all be on the same page when it comes to what works best for your business.